brainupdaters/drlm-docs/docs/source/QuickStart.rst

 Add Client to DRLM Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we can add a ReaR client with the command "drlm addclient" and the parameters -n "Network Name", -c "ReaR client hostname" and -I to automatically install ReaR client.
+Now we can add a ReaR client with the command "drlm addclient" and the parameters -i "Client IP", -c "ReaR client hostname" and -I to automatically install ReaR client.

 ::

-    $ drlm addclient -i 192.168.1.45 -c ReaRCli1 -I
+    $ drlm addclient -i 192.168.1.45/24 -c ReaRCli1 -I

 Run Client Backup